If you aren’t getting relief for seasonal allergies by using the usual routes, it may be time to consider using colostrum for allergies.

 Admittedly, there is a lack of research in adults dedicated to looking specifically at the effects of colostrum on allergies.

 But, we do know that colostrum helps heal a leaky gut.
-Leaky gut is linked to allergy symptoms and all sorts of health problems like autoimmune diseases.
+A leaky gut is linked to allergy symptoms and all sorts of health problems like autoimmune diseases.

 Colostrum testimonials and reviews